 Is the dataset that the score is based on representative of the full spectrum of laboratories?

 The LBT dataset is understood to be the largest and most complete publicly available dataset relating to lab building energy performance.
-While the LBT peer group is not strictly a statistically representative sample, it does include a broad cross-section of lab types across many (mostly US) geographies, and there is no reason to believe that that dataset is biased towards any particular building characteristics (e.g., chemistry labs, high-performance lab buildings).
-Where the Energy Score is not yet well-tuned to particular types of lab building, the scores for those building types are provided with caveats explaining these limitations.
+While the LBT peer group is not strictly a statistically representative sample, it does include a broad cross-section of lab types across many (mostly U.S.) geographies, and there is no reason to believe that that dataset is biased towards any particular building characteristics (e.g., chemistry labs, high-performance lab buildings).
+Where the Energy Score is not yet well-tuned to particular types of lab building, the pilot scores for those building types are provided with caveats explaining these limitations.

 Why was source EUI used as the performance metric?

-LBNL researchers, in collaboration with I2SL’s Energy Score Technical Advisory Council (TAC), reviewed proposals for several candidate performance metrics and selected source EUI for multiple reasons.
+LBNL researchers, in collaboration with I2SL’s Energy Score Technical Advisory Council (TAC), reviewed proposals for several candidate performance metrics and selected source energy use intensity for multiple reasons.
 Reasons include the desire to properly weight different energy sources in a way that reflects their primary energy consumption; to treat energy use in a similar way to the familiar scoring systems developed by ENERGY STAR for other building types; and to accommodate district and campus heating and cooling plants, which are very common energy sources for lab buildings.

 Is the Labs2Zero Pilot Energy Score available for buildings outside the United States?